Best States to Retire 2024

 Economy: 45 Crime/Safety: 4 Lifestyle: 19 Healthcare: 3

 The story on Connecticut seems to be that it’s a great place to retire if you can afford it.
-The state ranked fourth overall for safety from crime, and it was third overall in the healthcare category.
-However, it was among the ten most-expensive states in every cost category – overall cost of living, healthcare costs and average property tax burden.
+The state ranked fourth overall for safety from crime and third overall in the healthcare category.
+However, it was among the ten most expensive states in every cost category — overall cost of living, healthcare costs, and average property tax burden.

 8. Missouri